 Hotel Indigo Adelaide Markets is a great choice for foodies looking to explore the Adelaide Central Market, Chinatown and Gouger Street.

 It’s only a short walk to the tram, which will take you (free!) one or two stops to the other popular parts of the city.
 If you are looking for a funky and fun hotel, this is the one!

 Is this funky hotel for you?
 Click here for prices and availability.

 Majestic Roof Garden Hotel

 It should be noted that although this is often described as a luxury hotel, it does sit at a cheaper price point than many of the other hotels that claim to be the same.

-It includes all the things you would expect in this type of hotel, but went a step further by including a deep bath as well as a seperate shower in the bathroom.
+It includes all the things you would expect in this type of hotel but went a step further by including a deep bath as well as a separate shower in the bathroom.

 Is this your kind of luxury?
 Click here for prices and availability

 The SOHO Hotel hit my radar when I was looking for an option to use one of the Great State vouchers offered during 2021.
 I decided to try a place I didn’t know anything about, and this was what I ended up choosing.